frcavalcanti/frcavalcanti/README.md

 Francisco Cavalcanti
 =====================================

-Full-stack Web Dev
+Full Stack Dev
 ------------------

-Full-stack Web Dev from Le Wagon batch #898 and Business graduate with Masters in Innovation, Technology & Sustainability
+Graduated from Le Wagon batch #898 with a Business degree and Masters in Innovation, Technology & Sustainability

 My personal values led me to cofound Exchange do Bem (exchangedobem.com) where I led teams and groups of volunteers in several countries across the world such as India, South Africa, Thailand and Brazil.